Temporary Route changes – Frequently asked questions – Updates

 2) Q – Will the Filwood Quietway works on the Northern Slopes and in Victoria Park affect the routes?

-Long Route – The Filwood Quietway works in these two areas will be taking place between March and July/August.
+Long Route – The Filwood Quietway works in these two areas will be taking place between March 2018 and February/March 2019.

 For the Northern Slopes area – when you come down hill from the Viewpoint at St Barnabas Church – either walk down Wedmore Vale road – and then uphill up Glyn Vale – until you reach Cavan Walk and rejoin the route; or if the entrance just up the road into the Glyn Vale site is open (it wont be all of the time) go up the steps turn left into Kenmare Road – turn right to walk along Kenmare Road and then walk down the path next to Clover Court which takes you to the view point above Cavan Walk.